About us

 Agustín Cavana Agustín Cavana

 Abogado (UBA).
 Especialista en Derecho Penal (Universidad Torcuato Di Tella).
 Master en Leyes (Southwestern Law School).
-Docente del Departamento de Derecho Público II de la Facultad de Derecho de la UBA.
+Docente del Departamento de Derecho Público II de la (Facultad de Derecho, UBA).

 Clara Inés Lucarella Clara Inés Lucarella